From Sega Retro

 |Inside the Lamp|

-Wanting to make a more meaningful contribution to the video game market (as opposed to just licensing out properties, such was the case with Aladdin on the SNES by Capcom), Disney Software were approached by Virgin Games with work-in-progress technology known as "Digicel" - a means of converting frame-by-frame animation cells (used in producing animated films) to a format more suited to video game consoles at the time.
+Wanting to make a more meaningful contribution to the video game market (as opposed to just licensing out properties as had been the case until now), Disney Software were approached by Virgin Games with work-in-progress technology known as "Digicel" - a means of converting frame-by-frame animation cells (used in producing animated films) to a format more suited to video game consoles at the time.
 As Digicel theoretically allowed Disney to bring its trademark standards of animation to a new market, the company signed up to working in conjunction with Virgin Games on a new product - the Mega Drive version of Aladdin.

-Work began in in January 1993, with ten of Disney's Florida-based animators producing animations, which were then shipped to Virgin Games' production facility in Irvine, California and digitised for use in-game.
+Work began in in January 1993 (having temporarily shelved The Jungle Book, which was in mid-production), with ten of Disney's Florida-based animators producing animations, which were then shipped to Virgin Games' production facility in Irvine, California and digitised for use in-game.
 Roughly thirty people were involved between the two sites in total, including the film's directors.
-The teams gave themselves a deadline of October 1993, considered roughly three quarters of the normal time allotted to game development in this era.
+The teams gave themselves a deadline of October 1993 (or "100 days"), considered roughly three quarters of the normal time allotted to game development in this era.